 It is important that everyone who uses Dyfi Bike Park takes note of the following Health and Safety advice:

 - Trails are graded according to ability.
 Ensure that you are competent to ride each trail.
-If in doubt start on the easier trails and work your way up.
+Some tracks do not have rollable features, and should not be attempted if the rider(s) are not capable or experienced in doing so.

 - Always perform a recce ride of any trails you intend to ride; trails change with weather conditions and from continual trail amendments and improvements, do not assume they will always be exactly the same each time you visit.

-- Children aged 16 and under need to be supervised by a parent or guardian (over 18 years of age) at ALL times
+- Children aged 16 and under need to be supervised by a parent or guardian (over 18 years of age) at ALL times, and MUST have a waiver signed by an Adult.

 - Read and adhere to all advice signs while using the trails.